 - Keep up a clean and professional appearance: By taking time to make yourself look professional, it shows the court that you are responsible and truly care about the impression you make.
 While appearance alone won’t win a custody battle, it does help make a strong impression.

-Are you facing a heated child custody battle?
-Don’t take any risks!
-Be the first to initiate legal action by calling our Monmouth County divorce lawyers.
+At The Law Offices of O’Toole & Gunteski, LLC, we believe in advocating fairly for the rights of mothers and fathers.
+If you are facing a heated child custody battle, don't take any risks!
+Be the first to initiate legal action by calling our Monmouth County divorce lawyers!

 - Visitation, Holidays, and Vacations